Zhou-London/JavaScript-Everywhere-2025/Readme.md

 ## MongoDB 8.0

 MongoDB has been updated to 8.0, rather than 3.0 in the book.
 It is still a good choice of databse.
 Notice that MongoDB is not a relational databse which is different from SQLite, MySQL, or something like that.

+### Install

+Using brew.
+Don't forget the "-community"!

+    brew install mongodb-community

+Start running MongoDB

+    brew services mongodb-community

+Use this command to check whether mongodb is running

+    brew services ls

+Just in case, use this command to check the packages you installed by brew

+    brew ls

+And this command to check the packages you installed by npm

+    npm ls

+### Run MongoDB Shell

+Open your shell, and type this command.
+Then you will get into the MongoDB shell.
+Here you can easily do some CRUD.

+    mongosh

+Many commands in the book have been deprecated.
+To insert a data, use **insertOne**.

+    db.myDataBase.insertOne({ name: "Alice", age: 30 })

+As well as **insertMany**.

+    db.myDataBase.insertOne([
+        { name: "Alice", age: 30 },
+        { name: "Bob", age: 30 },
+        ])